occlum/occlum/README.md

 # Occlum
 [![All Contributors](https://img.shields.io/badge/all_contributors-7-orange.svg?style=flat-square)](CONTRIBUTORS.md)

-**NEWS:** Our paper _Occlum: Secure and Efficient Multitasking Inside a Single Enclave of Intel SGX_ has been accepted by [ASPLOS'20](https://asplos-conference.org/).
-We will release a preprint version of the paper shortly.
+**NEWS:** Our paper _Occlum: Secure and Efficient Multitasking Inside a Single Enclave of Intel SGX_ has been accepted by [ASPLOS'20](https://asplos-conference.org/programs/).
+This research paper highlights the advantages of the single-address-space architecture adopted by Occlum and describes a novel in-enclave isolation mechanism that complements this approach.
+A preprint version of the paper can be found on [arxiv.org](https://arxiv.org/abs/2001.07450).

 Occlum is a *memory-safe*, *multi-process* library OS (LibOS) for [Intel SGX](https://software.intel.com/en-us/sgx).
 As a LibOS, it enables *legacy* applications to run on SGX with *little or even no modifications* of source code, thus protecting the confidentiality and integrity of user workloads transparently.